 - A) Supervises the Executive Director and conducts necessary or required personnel evaluations. - B) The A.S.
 President shall sit as the undergraduate representative and attend all meetings of the following A.S. or University Committees and affiliated groups: - 1) Alumni Association - 2) Senate Finance and Business Committee - 3) Campus Planning Committee - 4) Chancellor's Coordinating Committee on Budget and Strategy - 5) Events Center Governance Board (Ex-Officio Member) - 6) Faculty Legislature - 7) Getman and Villa Selection Awards Committee - 8) Intercollegiate Athletics Policy Board - 9) UCEN Governance Board (Ex-Officio Member) - 10) UCSB Foundation - 11) Recreation Center Governance Board (Ex-Officio Member) - 12) Student Fee Advisory Committee (Advisor) - 13) Should the A.S.
 President wish to sit on any additional university administration, faculty, staff, or other advisory bodies for the year, she/he must nominate her/himself and be approved by a majority vote (50% + 1) of the Senate. - C) The A.S.
 President shall sit as an advisor on the following A.S.
-Senate Standing Committees: Finance and Budget, University Affairs, External Affairs. - D) Attend at least three ASUCSB Workgroups as well as the quarterly A.S.
+Senate Standing Committees: Finance and Budget, University Affairs, External Affairs.

+- D) Attend at least three ASUCSB Workgroups as well as the quarterly A.S.
 Assembly. - E) The A.S.
 President shall be responsible for, with thorough consultation with all of Associated Students, setting the vision for the Association every academic year. - 1) The A.S.
 President shall facilitate the annual update to the A.S.
 Strategic Plan and, in years applicable, champion the creation of a new A.S.
 Strategic Plan. - F) The President is empowered to veto legislation of the Senate within two (2) business days of its adoption.
-The President is then responsible for submitting a statement explaining the reason(s) for the veto within three (3) business days of the passed legislation. - 1) Distribution of the statement shall be as follows: - a) One (1) copy to each member of the Senate, twenty-four (24) copies total.

-- b) One (1) copy to each Executive Officer and the Executive Director, six (6) copies total. - c) One (1) copy to the Daily Nexus. - d) One (1) copy to be placed in the minutes of the next Senate meeting. - e) The President shall have the option of charging the secretary(ies) to inform all of the aforementioned persons via e-mail regarding the availability of the hardcopy that states the reason(s) for the veto. - 2) The vetoed legislation shall automatically be placed on the next Senate agenda, under Old Business. - 3) Senate may override a veto by a two-thirds (2/3) vote of the voting membership. - G) Appoint the chair people of all Associated Students Boards and Commissions, Senate Ad-Hoc Committees, and ASUCSB Units, as well as all representatives to university administration, faculty, staff, or other advisory bodies. - H) Shall Attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - I) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - J) Shall attend a sexual violence training by the sixth (6) week of Fall Quarter facilitated by a representative from the Department of Women, Gender, and Sexual Equity. - K) Shall hold a minimum of eight (8) office hours per week. - L) Shall report to the Senate no less than five (5) times per quarter on their actions.
+The President is then responsible for submitting a statement explaining the reason(s) for the veto within three (3) business days of the passed legislation. - 1) Distribution of the statement shall be as follows: - a) One (1) copy to each member of the Senate, twenty-four (24) copies total. - b) One (1) copy to each Executive Officer and the Executive Director, six (6) copies total. - c) One (1) copy to the Daily Nexus. - d) One (1) copy to be placed in the minutes of the next Senate meeting. - e) The President shall have the option of charging the secretary(ies) to inform all of the aforementioned persons via e-mail regarding the availability of the hardcopy that states the reason(s) for the veto. - 2) The vetoed legislation shall automatically be placed on the next Senate agenda, under Old Business. - 3) Senate may override a veto by a two-thirds (2/3) vote of the voting membership. - G) Appoint the chair people of all Associated Students Boards and Commissions, Senate Ad-Hoc Committees, and ASUCSB Units, as well as all representatives to university administration, faculty, staff, or other advisory bodies. - H) Shall Attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - I) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - J) Shall attend a sexual violence training by the sixth (6) week of Fall Quarter facilitated by a representative from the Department of Women, Gender, and Sexual Equity. - K) Shall attend a training on understanding unconscious bias and the roots of anti-Semitism by the sixth (6) week of Fall Quarter facilitated by a representative from the Anti-Defamation League. - L) Shall hold a minimum of eight (8) office hours per week. - M) Shall report to the Senate no less than five (5) times per quarter on their actions.